 Early influences: I am the only son and youngest child of Holocaust survivors who retained a strong connection with their religious practice and faith in spite of unspeakable losses suffered during that dark period.
 I have always felt called to understand the process of emotional and psychological health that would endure such a challenge and to help pass that understanding on to others.
 Early on I assumed that the forum for learning about that fortitude and passing it on was the American pulpit rabbinate, and towards that end I served, after receiving ordination at the tender age of 22, in my first and only rabbinical pulpit, for three years.
 I found that the most attractive aspects of the position were the frequent hospital visitations where I brought support and solace to those in need, the teaching of Torah and personal counseling.
-I eventually followed the lead of each of those areas, becoming a clinical chaplain with the Jewish Chaplaincy Service of Milwaukee, teaching at the Yeshiva in Milwaukee and receiving a Ph.D. in Education at the University of Wisconsin, specializing in Counseling.
+I eventually followed the lead of each of those areas, becoming a clinical chaplain with the Jewish Chaplaincy Service of Milwaukee, teaching at the Yeshiva in Milwaukee and receiving a Ph.D. in Urban Education at the University of Wisconsin-Milwaukee, where I focused my coursework on counseling.
 I wrote my dissertation on approaches to introducing counseling skills to teachers for use in aiding instruction.
-I have subsequently discovered a great deal of my own leanings in the writings of Victor Frankl and I have gone on to be certified as a Logotherapist by the Victor Frankl Institute for Logotherapy.
+I have subsequently discovered a great deal of my own leanings in the writings of Victor Frankl and I have gone on to be certified as a Diplomate Logotherapist by the Victor Frankl Institute for Logotherapy.

 When the opportunity arose to combine these skills in a position in Israel, I accepted the post as Mashgiach Ruchani at the David Shapell College/ Yeshivat Darche Noam in Jerusalem where I served for four years.
 The demands of my growing private counseling practice made it necessary to choose my full-time work and I have pursued my practice while teaching part-time, primarily in those programs which supervise teachers and counselors.